Female Reproductive System To Label

 • Labia Minora: Two smaller folds of skin located within the labia majora.
 They are highly sensitive and richly supplied with blood vessels.

 • Clitoris: A highly sensitive organ composed of erectile tissue.
-It plays a crucial role in sexual arousal.
+It makes a real difference in sexual arousal.

 • Vestibule: The area enclosed by the labia minora, containing the openings of the urethra and vagina.